-We also consider the younger years and the potential of inter-generational connection.
-In terms of diversity we endeavour to include groups that remain under-represented, approaching projects in a way that inspires empathy, engagement, and empowerment.
+We also consider the younger years and the potential of inter-generational connections.
+In terms of diversity, we endeavour to include groups that remain under-represented, approaching projects in a way that inspires empathy, engagement, and empowerment.

 We use design ethnography and empathy-driven approaches towards affecting positive change in issues of everyday life and experience.